gigalixir/gigalixir-cli/docs/source/modify-app/index.rst

 If you choose distillery, see :ref:`modifying existing app with distillery`.

-* We say easy configuration here because some customers often get confused about the difference between prod.exs, releases.exs, and runtime.exs.
+[1] We say easy configuration here because some customers get confused about the difference between prod.exs and releases.exs.
 Distillery can be even more confusing with its :bash:`REPLACE_OS_VARS` syntax.
+[2] Due to smaller slug sizes
+[3] Mix deploys the source code to the runtime container rather than just the compiled BEAM files

 .. toctree::
     :hidden: